aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 # Single Solar Cell with a 18650 Battery Storage
 This is a simple PCB for a direct fit on commercially available [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V)  with dimensions 124x124mm.
 This PCB features a single 18650 Battery management system intended for indoor usage.
 In particular to be installed on the top or downside of transparent glass windows at a home or office.
 This PCB, when assembled with a blue solar cell tile, can be used to power a low voltage 4.2V indoor illumination network using ultra-low power micro LED strips.
 For insatnce [this one](https://s.click.aliexpress.com/e/_DCKg9xJ) sold on AliExpress.

+When connected in series and installed on several windows and networked, can power off the grid a 4.2V LED illumination on all rooms and compartments at a home or office.

 <p align="center">
 <a href="https://s.click.aliexpress.com/e/_DCnJW0V">